 if nvim -es +'if has("nvim-0.3.2")|0cq|else|1cq|endif' ; then ... fi

-The mechanisms and ergonomics for delivering data to Vim at invocation-time are essentially unchanged from vi—owing, yes, to deference to POSIX and our old friend backwards compatibility—but perhaps primarly to inertia.
+The ergonomics for delivering data to Vim at invocation-time are essentially unchanged from vi—owing, yes, to POSIX deference and our old friend backwards compatibility—but perhaps primarily to inertia.

-It turns out that very few people actually care about the traditional behavior:
+It seems that few people actually care about the traditional behavior:

 the precise behavior of